 Al Ain Oasis

-Located in the middle of the Rub al Khali desert, Al Ain Oasis is a 4,000-year-old settlement and a UNESCO world heritage site.
-Covering 1,200 hectares, it’s the biggest oasis in the region.
-It is one of many in Al Ain recognised by the UN’s Food and Agricultural Organization — for its value in biodiversity and cultural heritage.
+Located in the middle of the Rub al Khali desert, Al Ain Oasis is a 4,000-year-old settlement and a UNESCO World Heritage Site.
+Covering 1,200 hectares, it’s the biggest oasis in the region and is one of many in Al Ain recognised by the UN’s Food and Agricultural Organization for its value in biodiversity and cultural heritage.
 It’s also one of the many popular oases in the UAE.

 A great place to start your tour is with Al Jahili Fort.
 Originally built in the 1890s, the fort officially opened to the public in 2008 and is one of the largest in the country.
-The Abu Dhabi Authority for Culture and Heritage restored it into a tourist attraction.
+It was restored by the Abu Dhabi Authority for Culture and Heritage into a tourist attraction.

-Displaying the components of the UAE heritage site is an Eco-Centre at the entrance, which provides an overview of the site’s significance and its importance in Abu Dhabi’s civilisation.
-Aside from ancient farming methods, visitors can know more about the area’s history with a series of interactive exhibits.
+Displaying the components of the UAE heritage site is an Eco-Centre at the entrance which provides an overview of the site’s significance and its importance in Abu Dhabi’s civilisation.
+In addition to showcasing ancient farming methods, visitors can know more about the area’s history with a series of interactive exhibits.

-Al Ain Oasis is a popular tourist hub with several beverage and food outlets.
-Parking is free here, too, with connectivity to neighbouring attractions like Al Ain Palace Museum.
+Al Ain Oasis is a popular tourist hub and features several beverage and food outlets.
+Parking is free here too with connectivity to neighbouring attractions like the Al Ain Palace Museum.

 - Location: Al Ain, Abu Dhabi